The-Coding-Realm/coding-bot-v6/README.md

 cd coding-bot-v6                   #Go to the directory python -m pip install -r requirements.txt   #Install required packages
 ```

+> You can also clone through Github Desktop

 ### Configuration
 1. Rename .env.example to .env